gcnaccount/pywallet/README.md

 It is designed to conform to the BIP 32, BIP 44, and BIP 39 standards.

-The program outputs the seed as a 24-word (264-bit) mnemonic which can be written on paper, stamped on metal, or encoded in a fire proof device (e.g. a cryptosteel.com device).
+The program outputs the seed as a 24-word (264-bit) mnemonic which can be written on paper, stamped on metal, or encoded in a fireproof device (e.g. a cryptosteel.com device).
 The mnemonic phrases output by this tool may be imported into Wallet  software such as Electrum, Mycelium, and Coinomi.